Polymer/old-docs-site/articles/spa.md

 {% include toc.html %}

-So how does one build a single page application (SPA)?
+So how do you build a single page application (SPA) with Polymer?
 On the Polymer team we get this question a lot.
-Our answer (as always) is..."use web components!"
+Our answer (as always) is..."use components!"
 However, it's never immediately obvious how to tackle an existing problem with new technologies.
 How do you compose a bunch of modular components into a larger, functional app?

 <p layout vertical center style="float:right;margin: 0 0 0 10px;">
   <a href="demos/spa/final.html" target="_blank"><img src="images/spa/screenshot.png" style="width:300px;"></a>